addisonnugent/E-Commerce-Xamarin.Forms-Application/README.md

 - If checkout is completed, then the corresponding saved cart will be deleted

-Primary focus is on implementation, NOT design
+Primary focus is on implementation, not design